 Warm your chawan tea bowl with hot water.
 Place 1.5-2.5g of Gokou matcha into your chawan.
 Add 1 ounce of 160ºF-175ºF water to the tea and make koicha (a thick paste).
 Add about another 1.5-2 ounces to your koicha, and whisk with your chasen until the tea is fully aerated to make usucha.
 Enjoy!

 Aroma: Our producer, Tsuji-san, notes that Gokou has a very distinctive aroma.
 He finds Gokou's nose is smokey.
 Light notes of milk chocolate; sweet wholegrain or buckwheat.
 Juicy, perhaps a note of fig and cocoa.

 Flavor profile: "Whoah."
 "Wow."
 But if you had to pin it...

 Synchronistic notes of a rich yet bright mouthfeel and a creamy, perfectly-balanced body that hits all sides of your tongue.
 Notes of roasted dark chocolate, sweet cream, freshly-churned butter, and a refreshing, oceanic minerality.
 Deeply satisfying umami.
 If we're being completely honest, pinning down certain flavors was difficult to write because this matcha is just amazing.

-Mizuba is honored to be one of the few tea companies to whom legendary matcha farmer, Mr. Tsuji-san, sells his premier, hand-harvested matcha.
-With immense gratitude and care, we present you the opportunity...
+Single Cultivar Matcha Green Tea - Mizuba Tea Co.
+Mizuba is honored to be one of the few tea companies to whom legendary matcha farmer and producer, Tsuji-san, sells his premier, hand-harvested matcha....